 Not proven - but may work for you

 Chris Reid has opened the door with a key and helped another person with this method:

-Do not open the bonnet, lock the doors and take the battery out because if you (or some helpful assistant) then closes the bonnet there is no way of opening the doors or tailgate.
+Do not open the bonnet, lock the doors and take the battery out because if you (or some helpful assistant) then closes the bonnet there is no easy way of opening the doors or tailgate.

-The only way out of this situation will involve grovelling under the car as follows: do wear glasses in case there is a spark or oil drops into your eyes.
+Another way out of this situation will involve grovelling under the car as follows: do wear glasses in case there is a spark or oil drops into your eyes.

 Þórleifur Ugluspegill Ásgeirsson has been there, done that.
 Not quite as hard as he thought.